A scientist by profession and lifelong interest, my hobbies are:

 Then an audition of a range of PMC speakers, recounted in a post in this forum, showed me that some (but by no means all) modern speakers can beat the IMFs, and I aspire to the PMC MB2, though a challenge to fit domestically and a bit pricey, but found the PMC EB1i to be an ideal balance of sound and practicality and at an affordable price, and which does everything the IMFs do, a bit better.

-The turntable stayed for 40 years, though with various mods (Rega arm, modified plinth, and more cartridges than I can remember, styli becoming an expensive consumable after changing to MC).
+The turntable stayed for 40 years, though with various mods (Rega arm, modified plinth, various cartridges until (IIRC) AT-OC9, styli becoming an expensive consumable after changing to MC).
 CD players proved they had a fixed 10 year mechanical life, so after the last one became faulty I switched to HD storage and streaming, firstly with a Naim ND5XS, through adding a Chord Hugo DAC after a brief trial and rejection of the XP5XS power supply, then upgrading to Audirvana on a Mac Mini, still with a Chord Hugo DAC, using a Gustard U12 USB/SPDIF isolator/converter between.
 Sonically Audirvana is great, though I still find its library system irritating and frustrating to use, and long for the addition of a hierarchical option based on disc folders... but I put up with that in the interests of sound quality.

 Then I heard the Chord Dave DAC.
 Wow!
 WOW!
-My musician son sitting nextbto me in the demo room uttered that just a few bars into the first piece, and he was right.
+My musician son sitting next to me in the demo room uttered that just a few bars into the first piece, and he was right.
 Subsequent home demo cemented it, so final upgrade is clear.

 Meanwhile a flirtation with Radford amplification gave way to Musical Fidelity pre and power ( P170), later upgrading the power amp by moving up the range, while preamp gave way to Tag McLaren after the MF moving coil input went into oscillation on one channel when playing 'Made in Japan' at max volume, resulting in a speaker cone extraction from the far wall...
 Fortunately replacement drivers were readily available!
-An oportunity to buy a Bryston amp at good price has presented an opportunity to assess if that is an upgrade (reputedly excellent at keeping the IMF bass under control, so it will be interesting to see if any different).
-It seems great so far, and I keep listening and forgetting to switch back to compare!
+An oportunity to buy a Bryston amp at good price presented an opportunity to assess if that was an upgrade (reputedly excellent at keeping the IMF bass under control, and indeed it has proved to be, though not so much in the bass, leading me to conclude that the big MF was indeed doing what it should, but cleaner in the upper mid and treble.

 My aim with "hifi" is to experience music as if I it was live, apart from the lack of audience...
 And, at least when I'm home alone with no-one to disturb, that's what I achieve with good recordings!
 (Refore the PMCs the limitation was Tchaikovsky's 1812 in 24 bit, when the relatively limited power handling of the IMFs used to mean turning down the volume for fear of the speaker cones transmuting tnto cannonballs, as they very audibly hit their travel limits!)